Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Alternative Materials:

-Industrial Pipe: Creates industrial aesthetic with built-in brackets
+- Industrial Pipe: Creates an industrial aesthetic with built-in brackets

 Safety Equipment and Protective Gear